Team-Lasso/bert-attention-visualizer/backend/README.md

 ## Integration with Frontend

 The backend communicates with the frontend through these API endpoints.
 The `/attention` endpoint is particularly important for the attention visualization features, including the matrix view, parallel view, and attention distribution bar charts.

+The `/attention_comparison` endpoint enables a comparative analysis feature in the frontend, allowing users to see how attention patterns change when a word is replaced.
+This can be used to:
+- Analyze semantic shifts in the model's understanding
+- Compare attention flows before and after word replacements
+- Visualize how different word choices affect contextual relationships

 ## Debugging